 Carlo Ancelotti: Paris Saint-Germain wanted to build a top team, but didn’t have experience of this.
 They were different to Chelsea, because they didn’t have the same experience as a club.

 The fact Nick was there was really helpful for the club.
 The training ground was really small and we worked to adjust it.
-We put a restaurant in the training ground to involve the players so they could eat there before after training.
-We also built a new gym and Nick was involved in all of this.
-Even GPS, which Nick was expert in – everything was new for them.
+We put a restaurant in the training ground so the players could eat there before and after training.
+We built a new gym.
+Even GPS, which was new for PSG, Nick was an expert in.

-We met each other a lot of times after training, because Nick was far from his home and his friends.
+We used to meet each other a lot of times after training too, because he was far from home and his friends.

 Jack Nayler: I left Chelsea in the summer and enrolled on a Masters course.
-Then Nick called me: “I’m going to Paris with Carlo.
+One day Nick called me: “I’m going to Paris with Carlo.
 Do you want to come for a month and help me get set up?”

 Perfect.
-Linking up with Nick again was a big draw.
-Pretty soon after I was there it became apparent there was a long way to go for the club to become what it is now.
-It was only a few months after the takeover [by Qatar Sports Investments].
-Nick asked me to stay longer so I ended up being there for 18 months.
+Linking up with him again was a big draw.
+Pretty soon after I was there it became apparent there was a long way to go for the club to become what it is now and Nick asked me to stay longer.
+In the end I was there for 18 months.